 Former commuter rail staton in Middlebury.

-Vermont never bores you with all of the green color she has to offer.
+Vermont never bores you with all of the verdant color she has to offer.

 The land of silos and grain.

-The Rutland Vergennes station has been restored away from its location along the tracks.
+The Rutland Vergennes station, built in 1849, has been restored away from its location along the tracks.

 We are reaching the end of the Green Mountains to our east.